Digital Twin-Enhanced Wireless Indoor Navigation: Achieving Efficient Environment Sensing with Zero-Shot Reinforcement Learning: INTRODUCTION

-We corroborate the proposed PIRL method using a widely-used AI Habitat indoor navigation dataset \cite{savva2019habitat} combined with detailed RF propagation simulation developed in \cite{yin2022millimeter}.
-This synthesized simulator is referred to as the indoor wireless digital twin (WDT).
-Our contributions are as below. \begin{enumerate}[leftmargin=*,itemsep=0pt,topsep=0pt] \item We propose a physically-motivated reward shaping to achieve physics-informed RL for WIN, enjoying a simple implementation, see \eqref{eq:pirl}. \item We demonstrate that the PIRL requires fewer training samples/resources than vanilla e2e RL does (1593 v.s.
-2304 GPU-hours), which is particularly valuable in the WIN problem where wireless simulation is expensive; \item Our testing experiments show that PIRL generalizes significantly better to new environments in a zero-shot manner, compared with heuristic/RL-based baselines; \item Inspired by recent advances in explainable AI \cite{riberio12lime}, we conduct sensitivity analysis on the learned PIRL model regarding the input wireless data, showing that the PIRL's actions are interpretable in that they are consistent with physics principles embedded in the reward shaping. \end{enumerate}
+The contributions of the paper are summarized as follows: \begin{itemize} \item We design and formulate a Wireless Digital Twin (WDT) framework specifically for the WIN problem, enabling detailed simulation of complex wireless environments. \item We propose a novel physics-informed reward shaping approach for RL, simplifying implementation and improving training efficiency by embedding physics-based constraints. \item We demonstrate that PIRL reduces the training time and computational overhead compared to vanilla e2e RL, particularly valuable in scenarios where simulating wireless propagation is costly. \item Our experiments show that PIRL generalizes well to new environments in a zero-shot manner, outperforming existing heuristic and RL-based methods. \item Inspired by recent advances in explainable AI, we perform sensitivity analysis on the learned PIRL model, showing that its actions are interpretable and consistent with the underlying physics principles embedded in the reward function. \end{itemize}